UiPath offers four diagrams for integrating activities into a working structure when developing a workflow file:

-Only argument names are case sensitive, but to improve readability, variables should also align to a naming convention:
+To improve readability, variable and argument names should also align to a naming convention:

-- Arguments should be in upper CamelCase with a prefix stating the argument type, such as
+Argument names should have a prefix stating the argument type, such as

-- Except for Main, all workflow names should contain the verb describing what the workflow does, such as GetTransactionData, ProcessTransation, TakeScreenshot.
+Except for Main, all workflow names should contain the verb describing what the workflow does, such as GetTransactionData, ProcessTransaction, TakeScreenshot.

 The Comment activity and Annotations should be used to describe in more detail a technique or the particularities of a certain interaction or application behavior.
 Keep in mind that other people may, at some point, come across a robotic project and you can try to ease their understanding of the process.